Coffee and its History

 Caffeine is also a helpful tool for your cardiovascular system.

-The adrenaline which gets distributed by the consumption of the coffee can help you at boosting energy for certain activities this can be used for drinking before working out.
+The adrenaline which gets distributed by the consumption of the coffee can help you at boosting energy for certain activities so you can drink coffee before working out to enhance your performance.
 One hour before workout is the perfect time to consume coffee.
 It takes around 15-45 minutes for the coffee and its effects to be absorbed in the stomach.

 Coffee negative aspects